pikvm/pikvm/README.md

 * **Keyboard and mouse**
   Mouse usage works directly in the browser.
 The keyboard emulator supports displaying the state of the keyboard LEDs.
 * **Mass Storage Drive**
-  On the Raspberry Pi 4 and Zero, Pi-KVM can emulate a virtual CD-ROM or Flash Drive.
+  On the Raspberry Pi 4 and ZeroW, Pi-KVM can emulate a virtual CD-ROM or Flash Drive.
 A live image can be uploaded to boot the attached server.
 * **ATX power management**
   With a very simple circuit that can be assembled on a breadboard, the power button of the attached server can be controlled using the ATX button headers on the motherboard.
 * **Security**